WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

     ]).

 %% The twopc_reply message is used by the connector sink to reply
-%% both to 2PC phase 1 and phase 2 messages.
+%% both to 2PC Phase 1 and Phase 2 messages.
 %% NOTE: The encoding is nearly identical to the twopc_phase2 message.

 twopc_reply(TxnId, Commit) -> frame()